p2pu/p2pu-website/_topics/antiracism.md

     description: Classroom resources, facilitator guides, and self-guided learning that span the topics of race & ethnicity, religion, ability, class, immigration, gender & sexual identity, bullying & bias, and rights & activism.
 Learning for Justice is a project of the Southern Poverty Law Center.
     img: learningforjustice.jpg
     url: https://www.learningforjustice.org/
-  - title: Curated by Coursera: Race, inequality, and social justice
+  - title: Curated by Coursera – Race, inequality, and social justice
     description: A curated list of free Coursera courses that address topics of race, inequality, and social justice.
     img: coursera.jpg
     url: https://www.coursera.org/collections/race-inequality-social-justice